 From 1 to 3 June 2026, the Gumilyov Eurasian National University (ENU) in Astana is hosting the JINR Summer School.
-The educational programme for Kazakhstan’s schoolchildren, students, and young scientists includes a lecture series by JINR researchers.
+Participants of the educational programme were around 100 Kazakhstan’s schoolchildren, students, and young scientists.
 The event is part of the JINR Days in Kazakhstan, timed to coincide with the 20th anniversary of the Astana Branch of the Institute of Nuclear Physics (INP) of the Agency of the Republic of Kazakhstan for Atomic Energy and the 70th anniversary of the Joint Institute.

 At the opening, Director of the ENU Institute of Physical and Technical Sciences Yeric Nurmoldin gave a welcome speech: “The Summer School in Astana is a clear confirmation that JINR is open to young scientists from the Member States.
 The Joint Institute for Nuclear Research plays an important role in our international scientific cooperation programme, and this anniversary is an excellent opportunity to look back on the path travelled and outline new horizons”, he noted.